 There are currently no posted events.

-Kissimmee, FL – In honor of Asian American Pacific Islander Heritage Month 2019, U.S. Congressman Darren Soto will hold a ceremony recognizing six individuals in Central Florida for their accomplishments.
-The honorees’ biographies were submitted into the Congressional Record and they will receive official Congressional Certificates.
+In honor of Caribbean Heritage Month 2019, U.S. Congressman Darren Soto held a ceremony recognizing six individuals in Central Florida for their accomplishments.
+The honorees’ biographies were submitted into the Congressional Record and they received official Congressional Certificates.

 In The News